nartc/automapper-transformer-plugin/README.md

 #### Webpack

 I hope you are using `ts-loader` or some form of `ts-loader forks`.
-Configure your `webpack.config.js` as follow to turn on the plugin
+Configure your `webpack.config.js` as follows to turn on the plugin

 ```javascript
 ...